Skip to main content

 This spring, I was involved in a creative offshoot of The Ruby Boots Project.
 Heather, Project Coordinator, invited a young artist to make representations of children and young people’s experiences when a parent leaves the Armed Forces.

-Kemu Kedrayate volunteered his time and creativity, developing a cast of characters – who happen to be dinosaurs!
-We held several meetings, working together to adapt his fantastic drawings into a poster and other designs showing what children and young people experience and feel on their way to Civvy Street.
+Kemu Kedrayate volunteered his time and creativity, developing a cast of characters for the project, who happen to be dinosaurs!
+We held several meetings, working together to adapt his fantastic drawings into a designs showcasing children and young people experience and feel on the way to civvy street.

 The stories he illustrated were themselves drafted with children and young people during school-based sessions across Edinburgh and Fife.
 What was first envisioned as a single story became four composite narratives, after children and young people rightly pointed out that there is no single Veteran family experience.